Nishadayalan/Ex.No.1/README.md

 # ChatGPT
 # 1. Explain the foundational concepts of Generative AI.

-# Experiment 1: Explain the Foundational Concepts of Generative AI

 ## Objective
 To understand the fundamental concepts of Generative AI and its core technologies.